-If a personal acquaintance calls you saying he wants to meet you but you don’t feel like, you are expected to make up some excuse.
+If a personal acquaintance calls you saying he wants to meet you but you don’t feel like it, you are expected to make up some excuse.
 You are not allowed to say, “I don’t want to see you.”
 It is somewhat obligatory to lie in the name of being polite.
-You are more likely to say something like, “Oh, I would love to but I’ve a commitment elsewhere.” and so forth.
-The funny thing is the other person knows you are not stating the truth but this is what they are happy to hear as opposed to the real truth.
+You are more likely to say something like, “Oh, I would love to but I have a commitment elsewhere,” and so forth.
+The funny thing is, the other person knows you are not stating the truth but this is what they are happy to hear as opposed to the real truth.
 Read more here.

 Many among us feel that our current life is not the best kind, that we are working towards something else, some moment after which we won’t have to do things we don’t like.
 The day we reach that shore, life will be all sunshine and rainbows and we’ll spend every second of our time doing things we fancy, love or dream of.
 As if happiness and fulfillment is a certain stage where we’ll only be surrounded by people who love us and whom we love, when there’ll only be abundance, no stress, conflict or diseases, only joy and bliss, only peace and happiness.

 If you wish to live your ideal life, first devote every ounce of energy and enthusiasm to your present one.
 Before long, you’ll know your purpose in life which in turn will lead to a deep sense of fulfillment.
 Read more here.